mwermuth/Github-Issues/README.md

 Do you have the right OAuth2 token, or are you trying to just use your GitHub API key in the github_token section of the yml config file?
 This seems like an easy mistake to make.
 If you think this might be your issue, check out the README for the <https://github.com/jwilger/github-v3-api> gem.
 It'll walk you through the process of getting the right token.

-### Adding a bit of application specific info to the issue
+# Adding a bit of application specific info to the issue

 The GitHub issue tracker has two fields, title and body.
-You can use the github_issues helper to add values to prepend or append additional data to either of these fields:
+You can use the github_issues helper to add additional data to either of these fields:

 /app/views/layouts/application.html.haml